laravel/docs/vite.md

 <a name="vue"></a>
 ### Vue

-If you would like to build your front-end using the [Vue](https://vuejs.org/) framework, then you will also need to install the `@vitejs/plugin-vue` plugin:
+If you would like to build your frontend using the [Vue](https://vuejs.org/) framework, then you will also need to install the `@vitejs/plugin-vue` plugin:

 ```sh
 npm install --save-dev @vitejs/plugin-vue